 set CATALINA_HOME=C:\tomcatServer set CATALINA_BASE=C:\tomcatInstanceOne C:\tomcatServer\bin\shutdown.bat

-Place both files in ‘bin‘ folder inside both instance specific folders. [e.g. Create folder C:/tomcatInstanceOne/bin and copy both files].
+Place both files in ‘bin‘ folder inside both instance-specific folders. [e.g. Create folder C:/tomcatInstanceOne/bin and copy both files].

-Step 5) Create setenv.bat for setting instance specific environment configuration
+Step 5.
+Create setenv.bat for setting instance-specific environment configuration

-Create a file called setenv.bat in the “C:\tomcatInstanceOne\bin” (and in second instance folder as well) directory to set any environment variables mentioned in C:\tomcatServer\bin\catalina.bat.
+Create a file called setenv.bat in the “C:\tomcatInstanceOne\bin” (and in the second instance folder as well) directory to set any environment variables mentioned in C:\tomcatServer\bin\catalina.bat.
 This is the place to set system properties, JPDA addresses, etc.

-Step 6) Create more folders for logs, temp etc.
+Step 6.
+Create more folders for logs, temp etc.